2.7.2. Rules for using internal polygons

 Outlines of reservoirs located within woodlands items (there is a Reservoir item under the Hydrography category on YME):

-Outlines of woodlands located within island items (there is an Islands item under the Terrain category and a Woodlands item under the Vegetation category on YME):
+Outlines of woodlands located within island polygons (there is an Islands item under the Terrain category and a Woodlands item under the Vegetation category on YME):

 Terrain items located on islands.
 For example, a volcano on an island can be drawn as a separate terrain item, but it should not be drawn as an internal polygon within an island item.